-The Newton Conservators have been successful in protecting land in our community since 1961.
+The Newton Conservators has been successful in protecting land in our community since 1961.
 By working with private landowners to protect their own properties, and by working with the City of Newton and Community Preservation Act funds, we have protected farming at Newton Community Farm, habitat at Dolan Pond, open space at the Newton Commonwealth Golf Course, and a recreation area at Crystal Lake, to name a few recent notable victories.
 We also protect land by accepting donated land.
 Our lovely neighborhood park, Ordway Park, is a wonderful example of this.

 We very much want to help you protect your land, if you have an appropriate piece of property.